Brainiac (character): The New 52

-John Corben (the soon-to-be supervillain Metallo) is suddenly possessed by the artificial intelligence.
-It demands Superman.
+John Corben (the soon-to-be supervillain Metallo) is suddenly possessed by the artificial intelligence, which demands to see Superman.
 The robots create havoc throughout Metropolis, but Superman soon realizes that they are really after him.
 Superman fights the possessed Corben with the help of John Henry Irons.

 Although they managed to defeat him, the alien sentience had already miniaturized and bottled the city of Metropolis and took it to his ship in space.
 Superman travels to the ship to find many alien bottled cities, Kandor included.
 The alien identifies himself as a being from the planet Colu where he was known as C.O.M.P.U.T.O and on Krypton he was called Brainiac 1.0.
 He claims that, without Superman and the ship that brought him to Earth, his Kryptonian collection is incomplete.
 The alien intelligence demands Superman make a choice: the intelligence will disable life support in both the Kandor and Metropolis bottles, and Superman must choose which city to save using indestructible Kryptonian armor found on the ship.

 Superman decides on neither and wears the armor (which changes instantly into the current Superman costume design).
 Brainiac sends Metallo to attack Superman, but due to Superman reasoning with him over his feelings for Lois Lane, he breaks free of Brainiac's control and joins Superman in his attack.
-Superman then uses his rocket from Krypton that had also been miniaturized with Metropolis to attack Brainiac's mind, which the rocket was able to do since its primary mission was to protect Kal-El.
+Superman then uses his rocket from Krypton which had also been miniaturized with Metropolis to attack Brainiac's mind, which the rocket was able to do since its primary mission was to protect Kal-El.
 In doing so, Metropolis was returned to Earth and Superman took possession of Brainiac's ship and made it his new super citadel.

 Notably, the ship Clark was placed into as a child was described as having "Brainiac AI", leaving the identity of the Collector of Worlds in doubt.
 The Colony of the Collector of Worlds told Superman that its AI technology went by different names, beginning on Yod-Colu as C.O.M.P.U.T.O.
 On Noma, he was called Pneumenoid; on Bryak it was Mind2; on Krypton he was called Brainiac 1.0; and, finally on Earth, he is the Internet.